Titania (Marvel Comics): Wielding the Power Gem

 Titania proves unable to stay away from She-Hulk and undergoes an intense physical regimen to boost her abilities.
 However, She-Hulk had done so more efficiently, briefly reaching levels almost approaching those of the Hulk himself.
 Battered and inadvertently humiliated by her, Titania is offered the chance at revenge after obtaining the Power Gem, one of the legendary Infinity Gems, from its former owner, the former Champion of the Universe, now known as the Fallen One because of his own defeat at She-Hulk's hands.
 The Fallen One had agreed to cease using the Power Gem as a condition of his defeat but was free to gain his own revenge by proxy through Titania.
 After an initial defeat by the newly empowered Titania, She-Hulk tricks her into believing that she had killed the Jade Giantess in a second battle; Titania's initial rush of triumph suddenly melts into uncertainty, as she realized that her life now had no meaning or focus without the object of her obsessive hatred.
 She-Hulk (in her normal form as Jennifer Walters) then takes advantage of Titania's confusion to pluck the Power Gem from the criminal's forehead and uses the Gem's power to knock Titania out with a single punch.

 Titania is incarcerated in the Lang Memorial Penitentiary, a.k.a. the Big House, a prison in which superhuman inmates are shrunk with Pym particles to less than an inch in height, to reduce both their chances of escape and their threat to guards and the public.

-Titania appears as a member of The Wizard's Frightful Four, battling the Fantastic Four on Saturn's moon, Titan.
-Titania is shown having been returned to the Pym Experimental Prison.
+Titania appears as a member of Wizard's Frightful Four, battling the Fantastic Four on Saturn's moon, Titan.
+Titania is shown having been returned to the Big House.
 In the next issue, having escaped (though still shrunken to diminutive size), she is reunited with the Absorbing Man, and clashes again with She-Hulk.
-To save She-Hulk from the Absorbing Man, her friend, the Skrull Jazinda, uses the shrunken Titania as a hostage and throws her into the mouth of a shark.
+To save She-Hulk from the Absorbing Man, Jazinda uses the shrunken Titania as a hostage and throws her into the mouth of a shark.

 Titania survives and later encounters X-Factor Investigations.
 She is seen at the Raft, commenting along with other female inmates on the prowess of the new warden Luke Cage.